 When we have received the completed instruction for survey and contract document arrangements are made to carry out the survey with the current owner; normally this is done via the yacht broker.

-The survey is then carried out and within 5 working days the survey report will be sent to you via email; hardcopies are available on request.
+The survey is then carried out and the survey report will be sent to you via email; hardcopies are available on request.
 When the survey has been carried out we will phone you and provide a verbal assessment of our findings.

 Please visit our downloads page where you will find an example survey, our terms and conditions, our instruction for survey and contract document, information on preparing your boat for survey and details of the types of survey we offer.